tillkaeufer/duckling_handson_session_light/README.md

 ### More retrievals

-To run the other examples you need to download the (full repository)[https://github.com/tillkaeufer/duckling_hands-on_session]
+To run the other examples you need to download the [full repository](https://github.com/tillkaeufer/duckling_hands-on_session).